sheikh92areeb/fundamental-of-web-development/CSS/Exercises/README.md

 ## Exercise 4
 ### Design Layout
 Design a web layout which contains navbar, main box, 2 boxes in main box, second box with some text and border radius and footer.

+## Exercise 5
+### Navbar using Flexbox
+Design a website navbar with the help of flexbox.